jcodic/chiamon/README.md

 1. download & extract scr.zip + download pom.xml
 2. mvn clean compile assembly:single

-you need java 1.8+ and maven installed or may use compiled version from target folder
+you need java 1.8+ and maven installed or you may use compiled version from target folder

 -----
 Final